Rampart College

-Rampart College (also called Freedom College and Freedom School) was an unaccredited libertarian educational institution established by Robert LeFevre in Colorado, United States, in 1956.
-The college was a four-year school for classical liberals and individualist anarchists.
+Rampart College, also referred to as the Freedom College was an unaccredited American libertarian educational institution established in 1956 by Robert LeFevre in Colorado.
+The college was a four-year school for followers of LeFevre's autarchism and classical liberals.
+It was originally founded as the Freedom School.

-The early years
+Early years

-LeFevre bought “Glenrose Park,” a 320-acre ranch south of Larkspur in Douglas County, Colorado, in September of 1955, using an inheritance from his mother, and started enrolling students in 1956.
-He purchased the property explicitly in order to establish a school to teach free enterprise principles.
-Rising to over 7,000 feet above sea level, the forested land contained several cabins of “questionable condition.”
-The first Board of Directors included Ruth Dazey, William J. Froh, Lois LeFevre, Robert LeFevre, Majorie Llewellin, Robert B. Rapp, and Edith Shank.
+LeFevre bought Glenrose Park, a 320-acre ranch south of Larkspur in Douglas County, Colorado, in September 1955, using an inheritance from his mother, and started enrolling students in 1956.
+He purchased the property explicitly in order to establish a school to teach free-enterprise principles.
+Rising to over 7,000 feet above sea level, the forested land contained several cabins of questionable condition.
+In addition to LeFevre, the first board of directors included Ruth Dazey, William J. Froh, Lois LeFevre, Majorie Llewellin, Robert B. Rapp, and Edith Shank.